Romantic Bath Ideas for Valentine's Day

 Battery-Powered Flameless LED Candles Provide Soft, Flickering Candlelight With Less Work or Worry Than Traditional Candles

 Another option is to use battery-operated flameless candles with LEDs, which stay cool and are safer than candles with open, burning flames.
 Battery-operated flameless candles have improved significantly since they first came out.
-Today you can find surprisingly realistic-looking flameless pillar candles, votive candles and tea light candles.
+Today you can find a surprisingly realistic-looking flameless pillar, votive, and tea light candles.
 Some are even made with real wax shells, with or without a "drip effect."
 Many of them also flicker (although so far, very few flameless candles or tea lights flicker very realistically).

-There are several different types of LED candle flames. are the most realistic of any I've seen.
+There are several different types of LED candle flames.
+Luminara LED moving flame candles are the most realistic of any I've seen.
 I tend to be an avid bargain hunter, but in my opinion, the Luminara brand candles are unquestionably worth their higher price.
 I first saw them at a friend's house and was surprised and delighted by the realistic moving flame effect on her candles, but I was initially put off by the price.
 I made the mistake of buying a less expensive brand that had excellent reviews and learned the hard way that other brands' "dancing flame" effects aren't nearly as realistic.
-After that, I bought several Luminara candles for our home and then purchased two more as gifts.
-Everyone loves them!
-Luminara LED moving flame candles
+Since then, I have bought many Luminara candles both for our home and as gifts.
+Everyone who sees them loves them!

 Grouping candles on a bright, reflective surface magnifies the flickering of the candle flames.
 Look at how this photographer transformed the look—and magnified the light—of a single candle by surrounding it with some artistically arranged mirror shards!